 I scrambled around the mine, and wanted to explore the creek above the mine.
 I got to do some rock climbing, while going up the box canyon as far as I could.
 The clouds were building up, so I decided to start going back about 11:30.
 When I got back down to the mine, the thunder started, and I started hiking faster.
 I guess not fast enough, because it started hailing pea size hail.

+We drove north to Florence, and up the famed Phantom canyon road.
+I have been on the road twice before, but Shelly hasn't.
+The road follows the old narrow gauge railroad from Cripple creek, and is very narrow and curvy.
+And bumpy.
+Shelly was not as impressed as I was, and wanted to take the paved road back to camp.
 The hail was better than rain, because I didn't get wet, but I was hoping it never got larger than pea size.
 The hail was short lived, and turned to light rain.
 The walk in the rain was a fun experience, listening to the dripping water from the trees, and thunder.
 It quit raining by the time I got back to camp, and it was nice to relax after the hike.
 The sun came out for a while, followed by another thunderstorm, followed by sun, and one more thunderstorm.
 We visited with Victoria and Joseph in their 1970 Airstream Tradewind.
 Their Airstream was rebuilt by the Airstream factory, and was essentially brand new.
 It had all new skins outside, and the interior was new also.
 They are members of Hotc, and will be going to the November rally.

 Tuesday, August 9